Operating during a global pandemic and period of uncertainty can stress even the most thorough of plans.

-In sum, the optimal approach combines messages with empathy, assurance and authority to build confidence in the brand and its leadership’s ability to operate during challenging times, as well as affinity for the organization that can carry on into the future.
+In sum, the optimal approach combines messages with empathy, assurance, and authority to build confidence in the brand and its leadership’s ability to operate during challenging times, as well as an affinity for the organization that can carry on into the future.

 Review and Recalibrate

 The COVID-19 outbreak has caused organizations to reflect on their preparation and response plans, as the spread of the virus and its resulting economic and operational impacts are being experienced agnostic of industry.
 A hospital, for example, likely has a detailed plan in place to respond to or manage an outbreak of disease.
 But many industries like energy, technology, and private equity may find themselves unprepared or under-equipped to manage the response required for a pandemic like COVID-19 because they had not previously considered business interruption on such a scale.

 Now is the time for leaders to review existing plans and recalibrate as needed.